 Municipal school districts may apply for school debt reimbursement for construction or major maintenance projects by October 15 of the year preceding the fiscal year in which reimbursement would occur when the program has statutory authority to accept new participants.
 The program's authority may be restricted or terminated at the Legislature's discretion, and in 2015 the Legislature placed a moratorium on the program for any bonds approved by voters after January 1, 2015, for a period of five years.
 This moratorium was subsequently extended in 2020.
-In fiscal year 2016, Governor Walker vetoed approximately 21% of program funding, in 2020 Governor Dunleavy vetoed approximately 50% of program funding, and in 2021 Governor Dunleavy vetoed 100% of program funding.
-In fiscal year 2022 the program was funded at 41.83% of the formula.
-Governor Dunleavy has proposed full funding of the program in his fiscal year 2023 budget proposal.
+In fiscal year 2016, then Governor Walker vetoed approximately 21% of program funding, in 2020 Governor Dunleavy vetoed approximately 50% of program funding, and in 2021 Governor Dunleavy vetoed 100% of program funding.
+In fiscal year 2022 the program was funded at approximately 42% of the formula.
+In the fiscal year 2023 and 2024 budgets, the program's reimbursements were fully funded and there was included offsets to prior fiscal year reductions in fiscal year 2017 and 2020 through 2022.
 This inconsistent funding practice highlights the budget flexibility the State has for funding this program.
 The Department of Education & Early Development ("DEED") staff reviews requests to determine the level of reimbursement for each project.
 Prior to the moratorium there were tiered levels of reimbursement available.
 Projects qualified for up to 70 percent debt service reimbursement when the project met all of the Department's eligibility guidelines.
 When a project exceeds the scale and scope of the Department's eligibility guidelines, they were reimbursed at a lower percentage based on the educational value as determined by the DEED.